solarwinds/solarwinds-bindings-node/CONTRIBUTING.md

 The sourceable script file `env.sh` has options to configure the development environment for different purposes.
 There is also an option to download a new version of oboe.

-Generally the command `$ . env.sh ssl` is the most useful - it sets up the environment variables to work against a real appoptics collector.
+Generally the command `$ . env.sh prod` is the most useful - it sets up the environment variables to work against the real appoptics collector.
 This is used during the test suite to verify that basic connectivity exists.
-It does require `AO_TOKEN_STG` be defined with a valid service key.
+It does require `APPOPTICS_SERVICE_KEY` be defined with a valid service key.